SnickCH/InsurgencySandstormDedicatedServer/README.md

 This image will be build daily (since July 2020) so you don’t have to update anything inside a container.
 I tried to build the image as “best-practice” as possible and to document everything for you.
 If you have any questions or suggetions please feel free open an "issue" here on my project https://github.com/SnickCH/InsurgencySandstormDedicatedServer

+Here you can check the last update on the container (yes, the project is still maintained) https://hub.docker.com/r/snickch/insurgencysandstormdedicatedserver

 # Documentation
 In the future all documentation will be on GitHub on this site: https://github.com/SnickCH/InsurgencySandstormDedicatedServer